openmobilityfoundation/mobility-data-specification/README.md

 The specification is a way to implement realtime data sharing, measurement and regulation for municipalities and mobility as a service providers.
 It is meant to ensure that governments have the ability to enforce, evaluate and manage providers.

-The spec lives in `mobility-data-specification.md`.
+The specification lives in `mobility-data-specification.md`.
 Currently, there are two implementations avaliable.
-Version `v0.1` defines a data standard for providers to implement that the City can query in realtime, while `v0.2` implements an API that providers can query for similar information and additional realtime parking, cost and trip permission information.
+Version `v0.1` defines a data specification for providers to implement that the City can query in realtime, while `v0.2` implements an API that providers can query for similar information and additional realtime parking, cost and trip permission information.

+The draft rules and guidelines are included in this repository for viewing and comment.
+The filename is `ladot-draft-dockless-rules.pdf`.

+The specification will be versioned using Git tags.
+Currently, it is in draft form.

 ## Roadmap